ME-314/Farm-Bike/README.md

 To stop the machine, the user should simply reduce pedalling effort progressively and allow the drivetrain and flywheel to slow down naturally.
 The user should not attempt to stop the flywheel, pulley or chain by hand.
 After use, the machine should be inspected for loose fasteners, abnormal noise, chain misalignment or signs of wear.
 If the machine has been used outdoors or stored in humid conditions, exposed steel parts should be dried and checked for corrosion.

 ### Maintenance Guide
-Time intervals for preventative maintenance are a guidelines, maintenance intervals should be adjusted in accordance with conditions of use and storage.
+Time intervals for preventative maintenance intervals are guidelines, maintenance intervals should be adjusted in accordance with conditions of use and storage.
 - each use inspect fasteners and drivetrain
 - 7-10h clean and lubricate chain
 - 30-50h degrease and lubricate chain